 M5698

-Ixia Mabel dazzles with vibrant, deep pink blooms, evoking whimsical elegance in any garden.
+Ixia 'Mabel' dazzles with vibrant, deep pink blooms, evoking whimsical elegance in any garden.
 These striking flowers, with star-shaped petals, bloom profusely, creating a breathtaking tapestry of colour.

-Ideal for sunny borders and containers, Ixia Mabel thrives in well-drained soil and adds a splash of vivacious charm to floral arrangements.
+Ideal for sunny borders and containers, Ixia 'Mabel' thrives in well-drained soil and adds a splash of vivacious charm to floral arrangements.
 Their luminous, intense hue captures the essence of summer, enticing butterflies and garden enthusiasts alike.

 -